 St. Cecilia School is a Catholic elementary school dedicated to the religious, academic, social, psychological, cultural, and physical development of each individual.
-St. Cecilia School provides instruction and opportunities in a Catholic community for students to pray, serve and respect others and to make choices in light of Gospel values.
+St. Cecilia School provides instruction and opportunities in a Catholic community of for students to pray, serve and respect others, and to make choices in light of Gospel values.

 Students grow intellectually by participating in age–appropriate and meaningful activities.
-As life-long learners, students develop the skills of effective communication and problem-solving to prepare for the challenges of the future.
+As lifelong learners, students develop the skills of effective communication and problem-solving to prepare for the challenges of the future.

 St. Cecilia School is accredited by the Western Catholic Educational Association (WCEA), WCEA accredits Catholic elementary and secondary schools in nine western states (26 (arch dioceses), and the US territory of Guam, WCEA co-accredits and is in partnership with three Religion agencies (WASC, NAAS, NCA), and two private agencies (CAIS and HAIS) WCEA began in 1957 in San Francisco and has a long and successful history of assisting school improvement through the accreditation process.